Probate Q&A Series

 2. Use the Uniform Transfers to Minors Act (UTMA)

 Under N.C.
 Gen. Stat.
-Chapter 53, Article 8, you may name a UTMA custodian to receive life insurance proceeds for the benefit of a minor.
-By default, the custodian holds assets until the minor turns 18, but you can extend that to 21.
+Chapter 33A, you may name a custodian to receive life insurance proceeds for the benefit of a minor.
+In North Carolina, custodial property is generally transferred to the minor at age 21.
 To restrict your spouse’s access:

 • Appoint a neutral third-party custodian rather than your spouse.